 Click the image if you’d like to know more about the rb3 stainless steel shower niche shelf.

-Btw, if you wanted to install a different kind of shelf (like glass for example) you could certainly do that instead, but you’d need to cut the side wall tiles a bit shorter to make room for the glass because they are a fair bit thicker than the stainless steel shelves I’m installing.
+Btw, if you wanted to install a glass shelf instead, you’d need to cut the side wall tiles a bit shorter to make room for the glass because they are a fair bit thicker than the stainless steel shelves I’m installing.

 You can check out my Shower Shelf Options post if you’d like to see a large assortment of different shower shelves to improve your shower storage.